TemaDeveloper/nhl_proj_artemii/IMPLEMENTATION.md

 - ✅ Game documents have team names but not full standings
 - ✅ Team screen needs W-L-O record (see Part 3)
 - ✅ Separates concerns: games vs. team metadata
-- ❌ Could have calculated from games alone (more complex)

 ---